 We intend to develop our awareness campaign further to include a series of workshops which we can offer to both artisans on the production side, and to customers (both wholesale and end retail) to improve cross-cultural understanding and appreciation.

 Hand in hand with being a resource is the concept of teaching through example.
 Artisans historically have been subject to unfair discriminatory practices in India’s informal economy.
 They are part of a marginalized community who do not have opportunities for improvement and employment stability.
 As a fair trade company, we have a strong policy of non-discrimination, living wages, loans for family emergencies and education, full health-care and medical coverage for all household members, a safe and clean working environment, job security and the ability to speak for oneself without fear.

-We envision our unit to be a sustainable platform for artisan printing and dyeing of natural fibre textiles (organic and fair trade cotton, handloom (khadi) fabrics including cotton, silk and wool), a platform for improved water treatment, renewal energy, preservation of artisan textile crafts and and a resource centre for both sides of the supply chain.
+We envision our unit to be a sustainable platform for artisan printing and dyeing of natural fibre textiles (organic and fair trade cotton, handloom (khadi) fabrics including cotton, silk and wool), a platform for improved water treatment, renewable energy, preservation of artisan textile crafts and and a resource centre for both sides of the supply chain.

 Mehera Shaw has mapped out a plan and time frame for achieving Dyeing/printing unit with water treatment.

 Step 2: have all basic infrastructure in working condition--water and electrical availability, concrete platforms, piping

 Step 3: purchase and set up dyeing machinery

 Step 4: set up printing area